History | Aga Khan Academies

 The campus design was inspired by Swahili architecture.
 Our campus sits on an 18-acre piece of land that includes a residential facility, a sports complex, classrooms, resources areas and common areas.

-The Academy was inaugurated in 2003 as a day school by His Excellency Mwai Kibaki, the President of Kenya, in the presence of His Highness the Aga Khan.
+The Academy was inaugurated in 2003 as a day school by His Excellency Mwai Kibaki, the President of Kenya, in the presence of His Late Highness Prince Karim Aga Khan IV.
 The residential programme officially began in April 2009.

-His Highness the Aga Khan visits the Academy in Mombasa
+His Late Highness Prince Karim Aga Khan IV during his visit to the Academy in Mombasa

 The Academies network

-The Aga Khan Academy Mombasa will be part of a network of approximately 18 planned Aga Khan Academies that will form an interconnected learning community.
+The Aga Khan Academy Mombasa is part of a global, integrated network of Aga Khan Academies, which forms an interconnected learning community.

-The Aga Khan Academy Hyderabad, India was the second to open in 2011, and the third opened in 2013 in Maputo, Mozambique.
-Others are at various stages of planning and development (map).
+The Aga Khan Academy Hyderabad, India was the second to open in 2011, the third opened in 2013 in Maputo, Mozambique and the fourth opened in 2022 in Dhaka, Bangladesh

 The work of the Academies is also enhanced through partnerships with other international educational institutions.
 These include the International Baccalaureate network, the Aga Khan University, the University of Central Asia and other agencies of the Aga Khan Development Network.